stackbit-projects/silvestru-site-f4da8/index.md

     title: I only want your money...
     subtitle: 'No, seriously, give me your money.'
     content: >
-      Oh you want a reason to give me money?
-Fine.
-I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale.
+      Oops, looks like my filters went off.
+What I meant to say is...

-      Don't click "View Services" as your willpower will erode until out of sheer desperation you will be forced to give me your money.
-Might as well do it the easy way.
-What will it be?
+      **I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale.**
     actions:
       - label: View Services
         url: /services